IATP/CCUK Asbestos Awareness Course 2022

 Preparing for your Awareness Training

 The training takes about 2 hours.
-Let others know your taking the test so you can not be disturbed.
+Let others know you are taking the test so you cannot be disturbed.
 You'll need:

 - A calm environment in which your unlikely to be disturbed

 - Internet access that's reliable, remember each session takes 2 hours

 - To turn your mobile phone off